nickdwurzer/investment-analysis/README.md

 Currently y_fin1.py has functions which can:

-<i>-Gather data price data from about 20,000 publicly listed companies
+<li>-Gather data price data from about 20,000 publicly listed companies
 -Store this data in a database
 -Add new columns to the data (Ex.
-Moving Average)</i>
+Moving Average)</li>

 Further work is aimed at implimenting two trading strategies and back-testing them to determine their effectiveness.
 The first strategy is momentum based and the second is based on the idea of a "magic formula" which weights different attributes of companies and takes the companies that scored highest based on the sum of those weighted values.